 - Developing social enterprises

-Each Board member commits to a minimum 2-year term.
-Meetings occur approximately 5 times per year, in the evenings and are held at our DHA office in Calgary.
-Depending on interest, Board Directors may participate on Board Committees and are actively encouraged to participate in events and activities to support DHA.
+Each Board member commits to a minimum 2 year term.
+Meetings occur monthly, approximately 10 times per year, in the evenings.
+Depending on interest, Board Directors may participate on Board Committees and are actively encouraged to participate in events and activities to support Deaf & Hear Alberta.

-Please indicate interest by submitting your name to the Nominating Committee by March 31, 2019.
-Please contact: Board@deafandhearalberta.ca
+Please indicate interest by submitting your name to the Nominating Committee by April 10th, 2020.
+Please contact email@example.com

 Deaf Seniors Companion